iitmcvg/iitmcvg.github.io/_posts/2018-04-09-ML-Session-01-Introduction-to-Machine-Learning.md

 ## The Basic premise of learning

-* Using a set of observations to unover an underlying proess _broad premise =⇒ many variations_
+* Using a set of observations to uncover an underlying process *broad premise =⇒ many variations*
-*  Supervised Learning (also count
+*  Supervised Learning
 * Unsupervised Learning
-* Reinforement Learning
+* Reinforcement Learning

 ## Supervised learning

 Supervised learning regroups different techniques which all share the same principles:

-* The training dataset contains inputs data (your predictors) and the value you want to predict (which can be numeric or not).
+* The training dataset contains inputs data ( your predictors ) and the value you want to predict (which can be numeric or not).

 * The model will use the training data to learn a link between the input and the outputs.
 Underlying idea is that the training data can be generalized and that the model can be used on new data with some accuracy.